Medical Certificate for Scuba Diving

 🤿

-Recreational diving Suitable for PADI, SSI, BSAC recreational courses and holiday dive operators — not for professional or commercial diving
+Recreational diving Accepted by PADI, SSI, BSAC recreational courses and holiday dive operators.
+Not for HSE commercial diving.

-Same day or by 9AM Most certificates issued same day — guaranteed by 9AM next morning when your dive trip is imminent
+Same day or by 9AM Most approved certificates issued same day.
+Delivered by 9AM the next morning when your dive trip is imminent.

 💷

-MedicalCert issues recreational scuba diving fitness certificates following GP review of your health information.
-Understanding the scope prevents applying for the wrong document:
+MedicalCert issues recreational scuba diving fitness certificates and GP letters following clinical review of your health information.
+Understanding the scope prevents applying for the wrong document.

 ✔ Suitable for

-• PADI medical certificate requirements cover SSI, NAUI, and other agency recreational dive courses — where the operator requires GP sign-off due to a flagged health condition on the pre-dive questionnaire
+• ✔ PADI medical certificate requirements, SSI, NAUI, and other recreational dive agency courses where the operator requires a GP letter due to a flagged health condition

-• Divers with managed conditions (e.g. controlled hypertension, well-controlled asthma, treated diabetes) who need a GP to confirm fitness to dive recreationally
+• ✔ Divers with managed conditions (for example, controlled hypertension, well-controlled asthma, treated diabetes) who need a GP to confirm fitness to dive recreationally

-• Overseas dive centres requiring a signed fitness to dive certificate as a condition of participation
+• ✔ Overseas dive centres requiring a signed fitness to dive certificate or GP letter as a condition of participation

 ⚠️ Not suitable for

-• HSE commercial diving medicals — these require an HSE-approved diving medical examiner and in-person examination; cannot be completed remotely
+• ✗ HSE commercial diving medicals, which require an HSE-approved diving medical examiner and in-person examination.
+These cannot be completed remotely.

-• UKDMC Medical Referee sign-off for BSAC — where BSAC specifically requires a UKDMC-registered referee rather than a GP, a specialist referee is needed
+• ✗ UKDMC Medical Referee sign-off for BSAC, where BSAC specifically requires a UKDMC-registered referee rather than a GP letter

-• Divers with absolute contraindications to diving — where clinical review identifies a condition that cannot be safely reconciled with diving, the certificate will not be issued and a full refund will be given
+• ✗ Divers with absolute contraindications to diving.
+Where clinical review identifies a condition that cannot be safely reconciled with recreational diving, the certificate will not be issued and a full refund will be given.

-ℹ️ If your dive school or operator requires a specific form to be completed by a GP rather than a general fitness certificate — upload it with your application.
-Our reviewing GP will complete it where clinically appropriate at no additional charge for standard forms.
+ℹ️ If your dive school or operator requires a specific form to be completed by a GP rather than a general fitness certificate, upload it with your application.
+The reviewing GP will complete it where clinically appropriate at no additional charge for standard forms.

 Why Scuba Diving Requires Medical Clearance

-Scuba diving places specific physiological demands on the body that do not apply to most surface sports.
-The underwater environment — changes in ambient pressure, breathing compressed gas, and exertion at depth — creates genuine clinical risks for divers with certain conditions.
-These are the primary reasons dive operators require a fitness to dive medical certificate:
+Scuba diving places specific physiological demands on the body that do not apply to surface sports.
+Changes in ambient pressure, breathing compressed gas, and exertion at depth create genuine clinical risks for divers with certain conditions.
+These are the primary reasons dive operators require a fitness to dive certificate or GP letter before granting clearance.

 🫁